Locations:

 Can you recover from dysarthria?

 It depends on what’s causing your dysarthria.
 If it results from a medication side effect, stopping the medicine usually reverses dysarthria.
-Dysarthria related to a chronic (long-term) neuromuscular condition, stoke or trauma may not be reversible.
+Dysarthria related to a chronic (long-term) neuromuscular condition, stroke or trauma may not be reversible.
 Still, you can improve your communication through speech therapy.

 Speech therapy can help you use your speaking muscles more effectively, and it can give you tools to communicate nonverbally, as well.